hswolff/website/_posts/2011/2011-10-13-prune-remote-git-branches.md

 title: Prune Remote Git Branches
 slug: prune-remote-git-branches
 date: 2011-10-13T11:41:06.000Z
-updated: 2012-04-03T10:15:45.000Z
+category: code
 tags:
-- cleanup
-- code
-- favorite
   - git
-- prune
-- technology
-- version control
+  - tip
 ---

 Git is a wonderful version control system.
 It’s light, nimble, and fast.
 It makes managing code amongst many developers a dream.

 Unfortunately it has a fair share of quirks.